OpenDAoC/OpenDAoC-Core/README.md

 1. Launch the Terminal or PowerShell, navigate to `/AtlasCore/` and type `dotnet build DOLdotnetLinux.sln`.
 This builds the DoL server on your machine. <!-- This may take around 1-2 minutes to complete.
 Don't panic if you see multiple warnings and errors. -->
 2. Enter the command `dotnet run --project DOLServer` to launch the server, making it accessible to player logins. <!-- This may take several minutes to complete. -->

 Congratulations!
-You're now running an instance of Atlas on your machine.
+You're now running an instance of OpenDAoC on your machine.

 ## Preparing the DAoC Client

-The best way to connect to your local instance, is to use the latest Atlas DAoC client:
+The best way to connect to your local instance, is to use the latest OpenDAoC DAoC client:

 1. Download the installer and follow the instructions available on [Atlas Website](https://www.atlasfreeshard.com/how-to-connect).

-The client is ready for all Atlas servers.
+The client is ready for all OpenDAoC servers.

 ## Accessing Local Servers